KuhakuNeko/KuhakuLinuxShellScripts/README.md

 #### Requirements: tmux

+## My Tmux Config Files
+I decided to upload my tmux configuration files as well in case someone is interested to use them.
+They allow you to change windows using the mouse and resize them as well and they also have custom shortcuts (mainly uses ctrl+a).
+They have a custom color theme and i even uploaded a different config that makes tmux look like a windows 95 bios interface.

+#### Tmux Config Files Demo: [Demo for my Tmux config files by KuhakuNeko](https://asciinema.org/a/ial2U20oFMhc2i3IFFupJ2Ipn)

 ## More shell scripts on their way so keep watching out, your life will be much more comfy.